skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 This is a simplified example, but the idea can apply to any layout related
 concepts: grids, spacing, etc. For example, how often is there a need to apply margin between two component?
-Is this achieved with one-off CSS, or is it encapsulated in components?
+Is this achieved with one-off CSS, a custom element, or is it encapsulated in components?

 ## Tracking

 Another common pattern is the need to implement some type of tracking to understand how people are using an application.
-The two popular ones are impression and click tracking to understand what someone is seeing and what they are interacting with.
+Two popular things to track are impressions and clicks to understand what someone is seeing and what they are interacting with.

-Assuming `track` is actually sending this information somewhere, a simple implementation may look like the following.
+A simple implementation to handle these needs may look like the following, assuming `track` is actually sending this information somewhere useful.

 ```typescript
 export const track = (event: object) => console.log(event);